Architecture, Wood and Civil Engineering Library / Engineering and Information Technology Library Burgdorf

 Fees and fines

-If the medium is not returned after the third overdue notice, it will be marked as lost.
+Third reminders will be sent by post.
+The user account will be blocked.
+If the document is not returned after the third reminder, it will be marked as lost.
 You will be charged for the replacement and processing fee.

 Fines in case of damage

 Full cost of all repairs

 Full cost of replacement and a processing fee of CHF 50.00.